opendcs/opendcs/schema/cwms/README.txt

    Exit from sqlplus.

-8. A few items must be done as user CWMS_20.
-Run sqlplus as user CWMS_20 and then execute:
-        @cwmsAdmin.sql

-   Exit from sqlplus.

-9. Now run the script:
+8. Now run the script:
         installCCP.sh
    This script will use the defines you set to install the CCP and DECODES components under the CCP schema.
 It runs sqlplus several times, executing various SQL scripts from this directory.

-10. DECODES template.
+9. DECODES template.
 At the end of the installCCP.sh script, take note of the choices for creating the DECODES template.
 This must be done for each district that will be using this CWMS database.